 Changes of Assumptions: The investment rate of return was changed from 8.4% to 8.3% for 2014.
 The schedule will present ten years comparative data in the future.
-GASB 67 was implemented in FY 2014.
+GASB 67 was implemented in FY 2014 and the latest available measurement date is September 30, 2014.